14 beauty (and life) lessons we learned from celebs in 2022

 Aja Naomi King told us about the mascara she’s loyal to

 Take it from Aja Naomi King: Drugstore mascaras can give you long and thick lashes fit for a red carpet.
-“An OG favourite is the Voluminous Original Mascara ($9).
+“An OG favourite is the Voluminous Original Mascara.
 I have used it forever and will never part from it.”

 Shop L'Oreal Paris Voluminous Original Mascara